About

 The wildlife of Andringitra reflects Madagascar’s reputation as one of the world’s most unique biodiversity hotspots.
 Several species of lemurs inhabit the park, including the ring-tailed lemur, brown lemur, and bamboo lemur.
 More than 100 bird species have been recorded, many of them endemic to Madagascar.

 Visitors may encounter colorful sunbirds, ground rollers, and the striking Madagascar blue pigeon.
 Reptiles and amphibians are particularly abundant, including numerous chameleons, geckos, frogs, and other species found nowhere else on Earth.
-The park’s varied habitats support an exceptional concentration of endemic plants and animals that have evolved in isolation over millions of years.
+The park’s varied habitats support an exceptional concentration of endemic plants and animals that have evolved in isolation over thousands of years.

 The conservation importance of Andringitra National Park extends far beyond its scenic beauty.
 It protects rare mountain ecosystems and countless endemic species that are vulnerable to habitat loss and climate change.
 Many plants found within the park occur nowhere else on the planet.
 Its altitudinal diversity also provides important refuge for species adapting to environmental changes.